AaronC81/delta-pico-sim/README.md

 Most features work fine, with these (known) exceptions:

-- Storage does not persist between re-runs of the simulator
 - The simulator doesn't have a bootloader
 - Colours don't show up exactly the same on the simulator - what looks grey on the real thing shows up as a dark green on the simulator